 A lot of naturals complain about wash day, but it doesn’t have to be when using the right method and hair products.
 My personal wash day routine usually takes 45 minutes to 1 hour to complete from start to finish.
-If you’re a new natural or looking for a simple wash day routine for natural hair, here is a quick an easy 3-step method you can follow.
+If you’re a new natural with staple products and are looking for a simple wash day routine for natural hair, here is a quick an easy 3-step method you can follow.

 The first step of my wash day routine is usually a pre-poo.
 If you wear protective styles often, pre-pooing is essential.
 I usually pre-poo my hair with Pure Extra Virgin Coconut Oil by Nature’s Way.
 The price varies, but you can purchase online or at your local health store.
 Below are the steps used to pre-poo my 4a hair with coconut oil: